I only very recently learnt the meaning of ‘greenwashing’, so I completely understand the confusion going on in your head right now.

 Except, in most cases, it isn’t their actions that are changing, it is their descriptions, their advertising and a small portion of their actions.

 Before I started writing this, I decided I wasn’t going to name names or point fingers for a number of reasons.
-I don’t believe that these brands deserve recognition or require any more coverage but I do believe that you, as consumers, have the right to the truth.
+I don’t believe that these brands deserve recognition or require any more coverage.

 I really didn’t want to mention the names of the brands responsible for misleading their customers, but I do think it is important that they are held accountable.